turbot/powerpipe-mod-imdb/README.md

 - How many movies are present in the database?
 - What is the average worldwide earnings from the movies?
 - What is the average domestic earnings from the movies?
-- What are the top rated movies by IMDB?
+- What are the top rated movies by IMDb?

 ## Getting Started